madmajestro/apt-cacher-rs/README.md

 ## TLS

-By default the system provided TLS implementation is used.
+By default [`rustls`](https://github.com/rustls/rustls) is used as TLS backend.
-To use [`rustls`](https://github.com/rustls/rustls) as backend enable the cargo feature `tls_rustls`.
+To use the system provided TLS implementation disable default cargo features and enable the cargo feature `tls_hyper`.

 ## Security